seekhealing/seekhealing.github.io/_sections/double-columns/rehab-narrative-col-2.md

 sticky-note: true
 ---

-B. A disease that hijacks a person's brain and a chemical reality that you cannot change.
+B. A result of chemical "hooks" that are so strong you automatically get addicted.